 As explained above, it is technically not possible for a council to become bankrupt, but it is possible that they could run into financial difficulties, in the sense that their revenues do not cover their expenditure, which may prevent or delay payment of your interest and capital on an investment.

 If a local authority does run into financial difficulties, there are legal provisions that allow central government to step in and take control of the local authority until it is returned to a financially stable position.
 In simple terms, it is unlawful for a local council to spend more than its income.
 If a financial officer sees that a council is going to fail to keep a balanced budget it must issue a notice known as a Section 114 Notice.
 By issuing a Section 114 Notice the council’s chief financial officer takes full control of council spending and will typically immediately freeze all non-statutory spending and look to make rapid cuts in order to return the council to a balanced budget.
 The Local Government Act 2003 also has provisions to enable central government to take direct control of the running of an authority if it fails to return to a balanced budget.
-Over the last 20 years, a total of 2 councils have issued a Section 114 Notice, with the most recent being Northamptonshire County Council in 2018.

 Though the risk of a council issuing a Section 114 notice is low, before allowing a local authority to raise money through Abundance we run our own credit assessment of the council to reduce the risk that our investors lend money to councils that may be at risk of not delivering a balanced budget in the near term.